 Our consideration of the internal control over financial reporting was for the limited purpose described in the first paragraph of this section and would not necessarily identify all deficiencies in the internal control that might be significant deficiencies and accordingly, would not necessarily disclose all significant deficiencies that are also material weaknesses.
-However, we believe the significant deficiency described above, number 2007-003 is also a material weakness.
+Of the significant deficiencies described above, we believe finding numbers 2008-004 and 2008-005 are also material weaknesses.

-We also noted certain internal control matters that we reported to the Township's management in a separate letter dated December 4, 2008.
+We also noted certain internal control matters that we reported to the Township's management in a separate letter dated May 14, 2009.